 Kratom Side Effects and Addiction Signs

 Kratom is an increasingly popular substance derived from a plant that grows in Southeast Asia.
-Kratom effects include pain relief, mood enhancement, energy, and anxiety relief.
+Its effects include pain relief, mood enhancement, energy and anxiety relief.
 However, kratom is also known to have addictive qualities and to potentially cause harmful side effects.
-It’s important to be aware of the side effects of kratom when considering use of this substance.
+It’s important to be aware of these side effects before considering the use of this substance.

 In This Article: